JP-Falcon/GG-JointJustice-Unity/.github/contributing.md

 ![GitHub Release notes generated from the preceding commits](assets/2024-11-03-15-29-27.png)

-If you don't want to follow this standard for each commit while developing, you can instead set a final conventional commit message to group your changes under [after Pull Request creation](#after-pull-request-creation).
+If you don't want to follow this standard for each commit while developing, set a final conventional commit message to group your changes [after Pull Request creation](#after-pull-request-creation).

 ## Integrating your changes

+To integrate your changes, you will create a Pull Request.
+Strive to [Make Your Code Reviewer Fall in Love with You](https://mtlynch.io/code-review-love/).

 Changes require a few checks to pass: